-In the event that the insured, the boat dealership, makes an error on the title paperwork that affects the identification of the property, Title E & O insurance provides payment to resolve the issue so that the sale or trade of the boat can be completed.
+In the event that the insured, the boat dealership, makes an error on the title paperwork that affects the identification of the property, Title E & O insurances provides payment to resolve the issue so that the sale or trade of the boat can be completed.

 Fraud can happen to anyone, including a boat dealership.
-False Pretenses coverage protects the insured against a loss if they were tricked into completing a trade when the other party did not actually have a proper title or actual ownership to the property they offered in exchange.
+False Pretense coverage protects the insured against a loss if they were tricked into completing a trade when the other party did not actually have a proper title or actual ownership to the property they offered in exchange.

 Engine Hours Errors and Omissions:

 This coverage solely protects legal claims regarding a boat’s engine and nothing else.
 For example, a claim that is made saying that an error or problem in a boat’s engine caused it to be unable to run as long as it should have been able to.

 Protection and Indemnity Coverage: